-After the death of Henry John Fice Lee the business became a private company, until his widow, around 1954, sold the business to a Mr Bradshaw.
-This gentleman then sold the business to British Oil and Cake Mills (BOCM) in October 1964.
+After the death of Henry John Fice Lee the business became a private company, before his widow (who died in 1950), sold the business to a Mr Bradshaw.
+This gentleman then sold it on to British Oil and Cake Mills (BOCM) in October 1964.

 During the 1960s, power for the machinery was still supplied in the main by a water turbine, with the leat remaining the water source.
 The machinery included a corn crusher, a maize cutter, a one-ton mixer, and a chain hoist.

-Way back in 1937 a water turbine manufactured by Gilkes and Gordon Ltd of Kendall was installed at Lee’s Mill.
-This Pelton Wheel turbine was apparently capable of supplying 30hp and it is believed the power was transmitted to the milling and mixing machinery by a series of underfloor belts and pulleys.
+Way back in 1937 a water turbine manufactured by Gilbert Gilkes and Gordon Ltd of Kendal was installed at Lee’s Mill.
+This water turbine was apparently capable of supplying 30.6hp on a fall of 16ft and running at a speed of 308rpm.
+It is believed the power was transmitted to the milling and mixing machinery by a series of underfloor belts and pulleys.
 This turbine was saved when the site was eventually re-developed and is on permanent display at Harford Road Car Park.
 Its nickname was “The Snail” for obvious reasons.